The Giclee Process

 We use a high-volume, low-pressure (HVLP) spray system that provides a uniform mist of varnish.
 This set-up is generally superior to standard compressor tank systems because it provides a more consistent finish and results in less over-spray.
 The varnish we use is specifically designed for art canvases; it will stretch and bend around corners -- even on gallery-wrapped canvas -- without chipping or cracking and can easily be painted over if you emblish your prints.

-We can also stretch canvases, either standard or gallery wrap, or you can elect to stretch your own.
+We can also stretch canvases or you can elect to stretch your own.